 - Instead of potluck-style gatherings, encourage guests to bring food and drink for themselves and members of their households.

 - Limit people going in and out of the kitchen or where food is being prepared or handled.

 - Wear a mask while preparing food or serving it to others.

-- Consider having only one person serve the food as not to have more than one person handling serving utensils.
+- Consider having only one person serve the food so as not to have more than one person handling serving utensils.

 After your celebration:

 - Clean and disinfect all dishes and serving ware.